lg/marshmallow/README.md

 CURRENT STATUS
 --------------

-You get a room listing of rooms you can't join!
+You get a room listing of rooms you can join but can't chat inside of!

 QUICK START